cfrear/GithubUserLookup-WinForms/README.md

 Known Issues:
 - The Github Repos API returns paginated results which are sorted alphanumerically.
 In order to retrieve more that 100 repos, changes would need to be made to the code to retrieve each page of 100 results.
-Currently, the maximum number of repos that can be returned is 100, and they will all be from the first page and therefore all from the beginning of the alphanumeric alphabet.
+Currently, the maximum number of repos that can be returned is 100, and they will all be from the first page; therefore all from the beginning of the alphanumeric alphabet.
 This means that in cases where a user has a large number of repos (eg, microsoft have 6000+), all of the repos returned have a name beginning with numbers, special characters, or "A".

 - When selecting a username from the search history, the search is executed immediately upon click.
 Giving no time to change the filters.